Austin Hedges Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 22nd-ranked team ERA across all MLB pitching staffs (4.51).
+- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.56).

-- Dodgers pitchers combine to allow 96 total home runs at a clip of 1.1 per game (to rank 18th in baseball).
+- Dodgers pitchers combine to rank 17th in baseball in home runs allowed (97 total, 1.1 per game).

-- Sheehan (2-0 with a 2.65 ERA and 12 strikeouts in 17 2/3 innings pitched) gets the start for the Dodgers, his fourth of the season.
+- Miller gets the start for the Dodgers, his eighth of the season.
+He is 4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched.

-- His last time out was on Friday against the Colorado Rockies, when the righty tossed five innings, surrendering three earned runs while allowing seven hits.
+- In his last appearance on Saturday, the righty tossed 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering five hits.

-- In three games this season, the 23-year-old has amassed an ERA of 2.65, with 6.4 strikeouts per nine innings.
-Opponents are batting .172 against him.
+- The 24-year-old has put up an ERA of 4.23, with 8.2 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.